Trump is using campaign-style name-calling on Congress

-WASHINGTON (AP) — President-elect Donald Trump is shifting the name-calling that helped drive his campaign victories over “lyin,'” “low energy” and “crooked” opponents to the legislative arena, where he’s now mocking Democrats as “clowns” trying to escape blame for the nation’s troubled health care law.
+WASHINGTON (AP) — President-elect Donald Trump is shifting the name-calling that helped drive his campaign victories over “lyin,'” “low energy” and “crooked” opponents to the legislative arena, where he’s now mocking Democrats as “clowns” trying to escape blame for a troubled health care law.

 “The Democrats, led by head clown Chuck Schumer, know how bad Obamacare is and what a mess they are in,” Trump tweeted Thursday.
 The GOP-led Congress is seeking to overturn President Barack Obama’s signature policy but is far from unified behind a replacement.